 That’s the reason it’s important to change routines regularly, take vacations to new locales and have as many new experiences as possible.
 Creating unique memories stretches out psychological time and how we perceive our lives.
 Without the markers, life seems to speed up as we get older because life gets less memorable.

 One doesn’t need to move to another country to slow the sensation of passing time.
 Merely breaking up periods with a novel experience, like taking a class or spending a week in an exotic location will make the period “stickier” to retain other memories of what happened around that time.

 The more experiences you have, the more associations you create.
 The more associations you create, the more you remember and the greater your potential for learning due to the increased stickiness of your memory webs.

 Did our sense of time slow down or speed up during the Pandemic?
 One could argue that the Pandemic was a novel period, full of experiences new to us.
-Wearing masks, meeting friends only on Zoom, following the news, tracking infection rates and the daily progress on vaccine development made 2020 unique and memorable from years past.
+Wearing masks, meeting friends only on Zoom, following the news, tracking infection rates and the daily progress on vaccine development made the past two years unique and memorable.

 Perhaps the Pandemic created its own memory web and slowed time for you.
-For others, maybe the monotony of each day (“Didn’t I just do this?”) sped up time and the year went by quickly, as it did for the students in the cave.
+For others, maybe the monotony of each day (“Didn’t I just do this?”) sped up time and the years went by quickly, as they did for the students in the cave.